ElMassas/containerization/docs/create.md

 ## Multiple architectures

-Sometimes you'll have the pleasure of deciding where you want to deploy a service, and you might decide that the CPU architecture you want to deploy is ARM due to their power efficiency.
+Sometimes you'll have the pleasure of deciding where you want to deploy a service, and you might decide that the CPU architecture you want to deploy is ARM based due to their power efficiency and/or compatability with some service.
 So you write you're program with this in mind, but you also have to remember to build your container image to run in this architecture.

 Nowadays most container engines allow you to build to multiple architectures.
 Docker has [buildx](https://github.com/docker/buildx) and podman has [buildah](https://github.com/containers/buildah)